Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 After you've defined pins, you can include _MAX7219sz.h_ and _MAX7219.c_ in your project and make changes in the header library file (_MAX7219sz.h_):

 - change _DIGITS_ value to fit your display.
 Actually the library is tested only for 8 digits.
 If your display uses less than 8 digits, you must be aware about the limit resistor and intensity register, in other cases your display and MAX7219 can be damaged.
+- change _MAXINTENSITY_ value.
+The maximum value is 9.
+If you use less than 8 digits is better lower this value.
 - if you want to use different delay libraries, change _DELAYCURSOR_, _DELAYSCROLL_ and _DELAYBLINK_ macros that are used respectively for the speed of cursor effect in the _MAX7219_puts_ function, the scrolling speed in the _MAX7219_scroll_ function and the blinking speed in the _MAX7219_blink_ function.
 You can also change the delay values in those macros if you desire different writing/scrolling/blinking speeds.
 - change eventually _SCROLLBUFFER_ value if you want to use scrolling effect with less chars and then saving some memory.
 See _MAX7219_scroll_ function description for further informations.